 Yes, there are many types of chimichurri nowadays.
 Some of the variations include creamy chimichurri, red chimichurri, dry seasoning chimichurri, or chimichurri marinade for steak, using the sauce as a base.

 Apart from drizzling chimichurri sauce on grilled meat, there are a wide variety of uses for this condiment.
-You can use it as a base layer on pizza, mix it to make an aioli, spread it on flatbread, or layer it onto sandwiches.
+I use it as a base layer on pizza, mix it to make an aioli, spread it on flatbread, or layer it onto sandwiches.

 Chimichurri Recipe variations